SAM-AR-Dev/Resume/README.md

 # 📄 Semantic HTML Resume

 ## 👋 About This Project
-This is my very first web development project!
 It is a personal Resume/CV website built entirely with **pure HTML**.

 ## 📸 Preview
 ![Website Preview](assets/resume.png)